-The recent catastrophic bushfires have already destroyed vast swathes of Victoria’s native forests and millions of animals, including threatened wildlife.
+The catastrophic summer bushfires of 2019-2020 destroyed vast swathes of Victoria’s native forests and millions of animals, including threatened wildlife.
 Shockingly, despite the devastation, the Victorian government’s logging agency – VicForests – continues to log unburnt forests home to threatened wildlife.

 Threatened species like the Greater Glider and the Powerful Owl have lost much of their remaining habitat, pushing them even closer to extinction.
 Even our beloved Koala is in danger.